46 S. South Street, Suite 213

 Meet Your Commissioners

-Patrick Haley, Vice-president of the Clinton County Board of Commissioners, began his first term in Januray, 2011.
+Patrick Haley, President of the Clinton County Board of Commissioners, began his first term in January, 2011.
 Mr. Haley has enjoyed a distinguished career in the fields of law enforcement, criminal justice, government and business.
 He began his law enforcement career when he joined the Wilmington, Ohio Police Department in 1970, before moving to the Clinton County Sheriff’s Office as a deputy sheriff in 1976.
 Haley was elected Sheriff of Clinton County, Ohio, in 1980, serving two four-year terms.

 Most recently, he served as President of Integrated Biometric Technology (IBT), Nashville, Tennessee, a national biometric firm that provides electronic fingerprinting equipment and personnel to the Transportation Security Administration and Homeland Security.